MicroEJ/LibraryJava-hoka/hoka/user-manual.rst

 ~~~~~~~~~~~~~~~~~~~~~

 After populating the waiting connections array, the method
-``TCPServer#getNextStreamConnection()`` returns one socket from the available
+``TCPServer#getNextStreamConnection()`` will return the next socket from the
-connections.
+available connections.

-The class ``HTTPServer``, which is also the entry point of this library,
-manages jobs that will repeatedly call this method and process the connection
+The class ``HTTPServer`` manages jobs that will repeatedly call this method and
-by parsing the HTTP request, processing it, and replying with the appropriate
+process the connection : parse the request, process it, and reply with the
-response.
+appropriate response.

 The number of jobs is a parameter that is used to configure the number of
 request processed concurrently.
 Note that one user (one browser) can send